 Spots like the Embarcadero Park and Marina and the nearby pier are awesome for Spotted Bay Bass, Halibut, and Bonefish.
 To the north, Shelter Island and the area off Coronado Cays are two other spots you should check out.

 Just a few miles north of downtown San Diego, you’ll find the protected waters of Mission Bay.
 These waters are the centerpiece of Mission Bay Park, which offers 27 miles of pristine shorelines to explore.
 Most of these are accessible to anglers, so you’ll find no shortage of spots to cast your line from.
-These skinny waters will serve you with Halibut, Spotted Bay Bass, and Corvina.
+These skinny waters will serve you Halibut, Spotted Bay Bass, and Corvina.

 There are loads of recreational facilities around the park, including campgrounds, fire pits, playgrounds, protected swimming areas, and more.
 Needless to say, this place is perfect for fishing families.

-La Jolla is notorious for its year-round fishing.
+La Jolla is famous for its year-round fishing.
 Whether you’re fishing the kelp forests from a boat, or angling from the shore, there’s always something on the bite around here.
 You’ll have a field day catching the likes of Calico Bass, smaller Yellowtail, Lingcod, Halibut, and Barracuda.